JvanKatwijk/swradio-8/README.md

 some talking they decided that there was no problem whatsoever, so no need to communicate further.
 Needless to say that I'll never buy an HP laptop again.

-Anyway, for using a soundcard, I had to buy an external card, an EMU-2-2.
+Anyway, for using a soundcard, I had to buy an external card, an EMU-202 with which I did all kinds of FM decoding at the time in combination with the pmSDR.
-It works well under Linux and at the time it worked on W7.
+Here we need "only" 96k, it works well under Linux and at the time it worked on W7.
 However, it does not like Windows-10, using it under W10 leads to a crash.

 ![swradio-8](/swradio-pmsdr-drm.png?raw=true)

 --------------------------------------------------------------------------
-Using extio devices with soundcard*
+Using extio devices with soundcard
 ---------------------------------------------------------------------------

 One of the windows versions of the swradio software is set